QubitPi/management-blogs/docs/_posts/2020-07-26-4-application-deployment-and-runtime-environments.md

 ##### JAX-RS application without an Application subclass

-If no `Application` (or `ResourceConfig`) subclass is present, Jersey will dynamically add a Jersey container Servlet and set its name to `javax.ws.rs.core.Application`.
-The web application path will be scanned and all the root resource classes (the classes annotated with `@Path` annotation) as well as any providers that are annotated with `@Provider` annotation packaged with the application will be automatically registered in the JAX-RS application.
+If no `Application` (or `ResourceConfig`) subclass is present, Jersey will dynamically add a Jersey container Servlet and set its name to `javax.ws.rs.core.Application`. **The web application path will be scanned and all the root resource classes (the classes annotated with `@Path` annotation) as well as any providers that are annotated with `@Provider` annotation packaged with the application will be automatically registered in the JAX-RS application**.
 The web application has to be packaged with a deployment descriptor specifying at least the mapping for the added `javax.ws.rs.core.Application` Servlet:

 ```xml